 Hear that?
-That’s the sound of a hiring manager or human resources person trying to slog through a ho-hum cover letter, and nodding off.
-Never give the people who make the hiring decisions a reason to flip to the next resume.
-Instead, skip the boring intro and catch their attention with a kick ass cover letter by following these tips:
+That’s the sound of a hiring manager trying to slog through a ho-hum cover letter… and nodding off.
+Don’t allow this to happen to you!
+Skip the boring intro and catch their attention by following these kick-ass cover letter tips:

 Get the basics down.
-If you’ve never written a cover letter before, fear not–the internet is full of cover letter samples.
-Do a quick search for the kind of cover letter you need.
-(For example: entry level cover letters) You don’t want to copy a sample cover letter word for word, but they’re a great way to see formatting and structure, and they’ll give you an idea of what the competition looks like.
+If you’ve never written a cover letter before, fear not – the internet is full of cover letter tips, templates, and samples.
+Do a quick search for the kind of cover letter you need, like entry level cover letters, and voila!
+Any search engine will provide numerous websites to help you craft your specific cover letter.
+However, don’t copy a sample cover letter word for word, rather use it as a guide for the proper formatting and structure required of a professional cover letter.

 Customize every letter you send out.
 Yes, every letter.
 If you want a company to take you seriously, you have to take the job you’re applying for seriously.
 Sending a generic cover letter gives the impression that you’re not interested enough in the job to write a personalized letter.
 Instead of saying “I love ABC Company,” mention a specific detail that you like about their work.
-Have the job description in front of you as you craft your cover letter, so you can mention the specific qualifications you have that make you right for the job.
+It is also a good idea to have the job description in front of you as you craft your cover letter so you can mention the specific qualifications you have that make you right for the job.

 Be Yourself.
 A resume lists your qualifications, but a cover letter can give the hiring manager a sense of your personality and whether you’ll be a good fit for the company.
 A stereotypical cover letter might include wording like, “I wish to convey my interest in the position,” but does that really convey who you are as a person?
 Instead of overly polite, flowery wording, write in your own voice, and keep the tone conversational, but professional.